Filipino Canadians: Population distribution

 Other Philippine languages also ranked among the most common non-English mother tongue languages.
-Ilocano ranked in the top 10 non-English mother tongue languages in 3 neighbourhoods (Briar Hill-Belgravia, Englemount-Lawrence, Clanton Park).
+Ilocano ranked in the top 10 non-English mother tongue languages in three neighbourhoods (Briar Hill-Belgravia, Englemount-Lawrence, Clanton Park).
 Cebuano also ranked in the top 10 languages for the Briar Hill-Belgravia neighbourhood.

-Outside of the city of Toronto, Mississauga and Brampton in Peel Region, Markham and Vaughan in York Region, Ajax and Pickering in Durham Region, and Milton in Halton Region have large percentages of Filipino residents.
+Outside of the city of Toronto, Mississauga, Markham and Vaughan in York Region, Ajax and Pickering in Durham Region, and Milton in Halton Region have large percentages of Filipino residents.
+Brampton contains a large concentration of Filipinos.
+Most Filipinos in Brampton live in Bramalea or in downtown Brampton.
+Some Filipino families have migrated into more affluent pockets like Peel Village around Bartley Bull Parkway.

-As of the 2016 Canadian Census: